- Category: Who we are

-Brien's commitment to this issue saw him address the National Press Club in 2005, where he alerted the audience of the enormous need for vision correction to address a problem that impacts on the health, quality of life, education and economic opportunities of so many.
-He continues to emphasis the link between avoidable vision impairment, disability and poverty.
+BBrien's commitment to this issue saw him address the National Press Club in 2005, where he alerted the audience of the enormous need for vision correction to address a problem that impacts on the health, quality of life, education and economic opportunities of so many.
+In the following years he continued to emphasis the link between avoidable vision impairment, disability and poverty.

 Involvement with Australia-India Council and signing of Delhi Declaration

-Holden’s association with India began more than 35 years ago through a friendship with Dr Nag Rao.
+Professor Holden’s association with India began in the mid-1980s through a friendship with Dr Gullapalli 'Nag' Rao, founder of the LV Prasad Eye Institute, now one of India's leading eye care, research and teaching hospitals.
 Through his involvement in the Australia-India Council, Brien joined Indian and international optometry leaders to initiate the necessary regulatory, infrastructure and education change to transform the eye care landscape in India.

 To date, these organisations include the Indian Optometry Federation, India Vision Institute (joint initiative of the Brien Holden Vision Institute and LVPEI) and the Optometry Council of India.

 With 456 million people needing vision correction and an estimated 133 million blind or vision impaired because they don’t have access to an eye examination and a pair of glasses – including 11 million children – India faces a huge task in addressing this need.